VOICeVIO/KokoroNashi/README.md

 # KokoroNashi
-Port VOICEROID2 voices to AIVoice
+A tool to port VOICEROID2 voices to AIVoice.